Messina: Tertiary

-The tertiary sector is, historically, the "driving sector" of the city's economy.
-This is partly due to the presence of the Port of Messina, which in the past was an important export hub for local products (wine, silk, and above all, citrus products) and is still today an important goods hub (in particular, raw materials and materials processed by/for the processing industries of the area).
+The tertiary sector is, historically, the driving sector of the city's economy.
+This is partly due to the presence of the Port of Messina, which in the past was an important export hub for local products (wine, silk, and above all, citrus products).

 Tourism

 Cruise ship in the Port of Messina.

 The tourism sector has developed with the annual presence of cruise passengers in the city, reviving Messina from a serious crisis in the sector due to the proximity of the major attractions of Taormina and the Aeolian Islands (which make the metropolitan city the second most visited in Southern Italy after Naples and the first in Sicily).
 In 2017, 367,269 cruise passengers disembarked at the city's port, in 2024 650,000.

-With the necessary distinctions between tourists and non-tourists, the statistics show the tourism sector in clear growth compared to past years, especially with regard to the presence of foreign tourists, thanks to the artistic attractions (historical center and monuments, Regional Museum with works by Antonello and Caravaggio) and naturalistic attractions (Capo Peloro, Lake Ganzirri, Peloritani mountains).

-The seaside sector is particularly lively, especially along the coasts of the northern area, around Capo Peloro (the closest point to the Calabrian coast, where the lighthouse stands), which overlook the Ionian Sea (and therefore the Strait) and the Tyrrhenian Sea.
 In 2025, Messina received the recognition of Blue Flag beach, the international eco-label awarded by the Foundation for Environmental Education for the quality of beaches and coastal services, with over 11 km of its coastline included in the award.